-History at Warwick has a formidable reputation: for research, insight, and passion for the subject, we’re held in high, international regard.
+History at Warwick has a formidable reputation.
 Much of this is due to our acclaimed academics – we’re outstanding historians in our fields, and we’ll be the ones you’ll learn alongside.